nymea/nymea-wiki/Getting-started-snappy.md

         $ sudo journalctl -f -u guh_webserver_0.1.3.service

-If you want to play with the api you can start the command line interface [[guh-cli]] as user `ubuntu`:
+If you want to play with the API you can start the command line interface [[guh-cli]] as user `ubuntu`:

         $ guh.guh-cli

-The guh REST API and the guh-webinterface are accessable over port 3000.
+The guh REST API and the guh-webinterface are accessible over port 3000.
 The guhd JSON-RPC API runns on port 1234.

 ## Configurations